yetisno/truecharts/README.md

 <br >

-### Update with your Cron Job
+### Update apps with on a schedule

-Here, we will update the script prior to running it, incase there is a bugfix, or any new additions to the script
+Here, we will update the apps using a cronjob

 **Cron Job Command**

 ```
 bash /mnt/pool/scripts/truetool/truetool.sh -b 14 -sup
 ```